jdesbonnet/zifon_pt5000/README.md

 ajlr: 0x25 when auto+joystick_left, 0x23 when auto+joystick_right ;
 ajdu: 0x21 when auto+joystick_down, 0x1f when auto+joystick_up ;

 The continuous scan commands (0x1f, 0x21, 0x23, 0x25) operate at the currently set gimbal azimuth / elevation speed which can be set by commands 0x1b, 0x1d.
-It is possible to set speeds while the pan is in operation.
+It is possible to set speeds while the continuous scan is in operation.

 For commands 0x23, 0x25, the direction 'clockwise' means looking from above down on the gimbal.